Igalia/chisel/doc/docformat.md

 Defines global options that affect the whole document.
 The following options are recognized:

+* `copies`: Number of copies to be rendered once the document is sent to a device.
+This must be an integer.

 * `dot_distance`: Distance between dots, in millimeters.

 * `line_spacing`: Spacing between text lines.
 Possible values are `"normal"`